leandrohsilveira/reactjs-hooks-rxjs/README.md

 ```

-To reduce the boilerplate of RXJS integration with React, developers appeal to decorators, that is one of the known causes of the “component tree wrapper hell” that mobilized the React Team to introduce the hooks feature, or they appeal to other libraries like “Recycle JS” that abstracts away the observable subscription/unsubscription.
+To reduce the boilerplate of RXJS integration with React, developers appeal to decorators, that is one of the known causes of the “component tree wrapper hell” that mobilized the React Team to introduce the hooks feature.
+They also appeal to other libraries like “Recycle JS” that abstracts away the observable subscription/unsubscription.

 ## The magical hook
-Thanks to hooks feature, they will not need extra libraries or decorators anymore.
-The custom hooks allows the reuse of state and lifecycle between components, so all you need is this hook and all become magic:
+Extra libraries or decorators no more.
+Just one hook and your components are ready to react any RXJS Observable changes:

 ```js
 import {useState, useEffect} from 'react';